 Let’s say I wanted to buy the SPDR S&P 500 ETF Trust (SPY) ETF that I mentioned earlier.
 I enter the ticker symbol in the search bar to start:

 After clicking the search button, it’ll pull up that funds’ overview for me.
 Here you can see it’s currently trading at $309.98 (as of this writing) and it’s clear where I can click Buy or Sell:

-So I’ll click “Buy,” and a little order screen will pop up at the bottom of the screen (this is just how TD Ameritrade does it, most others will take you to a separate page).
+So I’ll click “Buy,” and a little order screen will pop up at the bottom of the screen (most others will take you to a separate page).

 And from here it’s pretty straightforward.
 You can set a limit price or just buy it at the market price, determine how many shares you want, and submit the order.
 It’s that simple.

 If you’re investing with your 401(k), by setting your contributions and where they’re going, you’re already doing enough.
 But if you have an online brokerage, it will get a little more complicated.
 The best thing you can do is set up an automatic, recurring contribution to your account every time you get paid.
 This way, your account will be continuously funded.

 Some brokers will allow you to invest those contributions automatically.
 In contrast, others will have you make the investments on your own (if you want to invest automatically, look for brokers that offer fractional share investing).